-Even if you didn’t experience the Nice, France, attack firsthand, chances are you were exposed to the graphic aftermath.
+Even if you didn’t experience the Christchurch mosque shootings firsthand, chances are you were exposed to the graphic aftermath.
 You likely saw footage of survivors recounting the terrifying incident.
 Maybe you absorbed raw images on social media.

 Receiving firsthand accounts of another’s traumatic experience can leave a lasting impression.
 That’s called secondary trauma, and it can be damaging if left unchecked.

 “Trauma can affect us in multiple different ways—physically, emotionally and spiritually,” said Jack Munday, international director of the Billy Graham Rapid Response Team.
 “And [we must] recognize that many times the effects that we see or the symptoms we see are normal.”

 It’s normal to have a response to trauma.
 But it’s not healthy to ignore the associated emotions.
 Munday, who oversees the nationwide network of crisis-trained chaplains that makes up the Rapid Response Team, offered the following suggestions when it comes to coping with secondary trauma:

 Talk about it.

 Secondary trauma is real—whether acquired by hearing a firsthand account in person or via social media—and shouldn’t be dismissed.
 Munday said chaplains are susceptible to this type of trauma when listening to emotionally raw people share their stories.

 Take Newtown, Connecticut, for example, site of the Sandy Hook Elementary School shooting in 2012.
 Chaplains responded to the scene so quickly that they were able to minister to officers who still had blood on their uniforms.
 Hearing their vivid stories was tough.
 “That can give you a visual impression that’s hard to get rid of,” Munday said.